-- Teach you how to stay healthy and out of pain.
+- Teach you how to stay healthy and prevent relapses.

 Bulging or Herniated Discs

 The intervertebral discs are located in between the vertebrae in the lumbar spine.
 They are made of layers fibrocartilage and have a fluid center.
 Discs allow the spine to be flexible and strong.
 Discs can be damaged in accidents or can degenerate with age and tend to bulge in a posterior direction.
-A bulging or herniated disc can be painful and it can also put pressure on an adjacent nerve root with will cause pain in the buttock or down the leg.
+A bulging or herniated disc by itself can be uncomfortable but it can also put pressure on an adjacent nerve root causing symptoms in the buttock or down the leg.
 In severe cases, herniated discs can cause numbness or weakness in one or both legs.

-Facet joint pain often occurs with age or can be associated with a degenerative disc disease.
-This type of pain is usually worst in the early morning and improves once the patient starts to move around.
+Facet joints deteriorate with age or can be associated with degenerative disc disease at the same spinal level.
+This type of injury produces symptoms that are usually worst in the early morning and improve once the patient starts to move around or get warmed up.

 Sprains and Strains

 The sacroiliac joint is in the pelvis between the sacrum, or tailbone, and the ileum, or hip bone.
-Sacroiliac pain affects men and women equally and can be especially painful at night .
-Typical sacroiliac symptoms are pain in one buttock, pain when getting up from sitting and pain when climbing stairs.
+Sacroiliac dysfunction affects men and women equally and can be especially painful at night .
+Typical sacroiliac symptoms are discomfort in one buttock, a “catch” when getting up from sitting and symptoms in one leg when climbing stairs.

-Spondylolisthesis is a condition where one vertebra slides forward on another causing pain in the back and legs.
-Typical symptoms of spondylolisthesis are pain that gets worse the longer you stand, but which feels better as soon as you sit.
+Spondylolisthesis is a condition where one vertebra slides forward on another causing symptoms in the back and legs.
+Typical symptoms of spondylolisthesis are aching that gets worse the longer you stand, but which feels better as soon as you sit.

 Rehabilitation Following Back Surgery

-Back surgery usually occurs after many months or years of treatment for back pain.
-People who elect to have back surgery usually do so because the pain they are experiencing is unbearable, or because their lifestyle and activities have become severely limited.
+Back surgery usually occurs after many months or years of treatment for back problems.
+People who elect to have back surgery usually do so because the symptoms they are experiencing are unbearable, or because their lifestyle and activities have become severely limited.
 Following a successful back surgery, patients are keen to regain their strength and function and return to the activities they enjoy.
 Physical Therapy helps patients regain their strength and mobility and also learn how to avoid future back injuries.